ardotheedu/NLW-4-MOVEIT-/README.md

 ## Features

-A few of the things you can do with GitPoint:
+A few of the things you can do with move.it:

 * See your current experience
 * How many xp you need to the next level